DevoLearn/data-science-demos/centroid_extraction/README.md

 ### Step 3: Extracting Centroid

 To extract centroids from the locally enhanced image, we would select a candidate region of fixed size (say 4).
 Again we would implement sliding window technique using unfold operation for efficiency.
 And generate a region matrix with the help of following operation in each window:
 - Replace the value of pixel with intensity higher than center pixel with 1 else 0.
 - Take the sum of the window and assign it to the center pixel corresponding to that window in the image.

-Now, on the Rmat(region matrix) we would consider a threshold(say 0.99) and filter out redundant centers. from the Rmat.
+Now, on the $R_mat$ (region matrix) we would consider a threshold(say 0.99) and filter out redundant centers. from the $R_mat$.

 We would obtain first set of cwentroids at the end of these steps as follows:

 ![image](https://user-images.githubusercontent.com/57054296/114991212-f82f0680-9eb6-11eb-83d9-f96263ae9d0e.png)

 As we can see there are too many centroids which does not represent any nuclei.
 This is because of the fact that even after supressing noise it is not completely gone, as a matter of fact that we are doing every operation using a candidate region or a neighbourhood.
 This noise acts as maxima in some candidates and we obtain it to be centroid.

 ### Step 4: Refining the centroids